 Pen Test Pivoting

-Advanced red teamers can maximize their engagements with this testing bundle that features Core Impact, an automated pen testing solution, Cobalt Strike, a post-exploitation adversary simulation tool, and OST, an expertly curated offensive security toolset highlighting evasive capabilities.
+Advanced red teamers can maximize their engagements with this testing suite that features Core Impact, an automated pen testing solution, Cobalt Strike, a post-exploitation adversary simulation tool, and OST, an expertly curated offensive security toolset highlighting evasive capabilities.

 Security adviser Roger Grimes once famously wrote, "To beat hackers, you have to think like them.”
 Grimes explained that security professionals should step into the attackers’ shoes and seek how to break into corporate systems, discover weaknesses, and create robust security countermeasures.